 If the employee is dissatisfied with the outcome, or the complaint is very serious, they should raise the matter in writing, detailing the complaint to their line manager.
 The complaint should then be dealt with under OYCI’s Grievance Policy.
 In line with this process an investigation into the complaint will be carried out.
 Employees who feel they are being subjected to harassment should raise the issue in line with OYCI’s Dignity at Work Policy.

-If the outcome of the investigation is that a formal disciplinary hearing should take place this will be conducted in line with OYCI’s Disciplinary Procedures. (please refer to the Disciplinary Policy for full details).
+If the outcome of the investigation is that a formal disciplinary hearing should take place this will be conducted in line with OYCI’s Disciplinary Procedures (please refer to the Disciplinary Policy for full details).

 Complaints made against employees